 1.1.
 Independent contractors

-As discussed above, injured independent contractors can prevail in court only if they were not at fault for the accident.
-And it takes more time to successfully pursue job injury claims for an independent contractor than for an employee.
+As discussed above, you can prevail in court as an independent contractor only if you were not at fault for the accident.
+Also, it takes more time to successfully pursue job injury claims for an independent contractor than for an employee.

-However, independent contractors are not limited by workers’ comp benefit maximums like employees are.
-This means that if the contractor’s injury was serious or had catastrophic long-term consequences, he or she may be able to recover significantly more compensation as an independent contractor than he or she would be entitled to as an employee.
+However, you are not limited by workers’ comp benefit maximums like employees are.
+This means that if your injury was serious or had catastrophic long-term consequences, you may be able to recover

 An increasing number of American employers rely on independent contractors to perform a wide range of duties.
 If you filled out 1099 paperwork when you started working, it means the person or company you work for considers you an independent contractor.
-However, this does not mean the employer is right: An attorney may be able to prove that you are in fact an employee and entitled to workers’ comp.1

-Employees may be able to recover the following compensation for:
+You may be able to recover the following compensation for:

 - Medical bills (including surgeries, home health caregivers, physical and occupational rehabilitation, prescription drugs, and transportation to and from appointments)